 When you’re not taking care of yourself, you’re also less likely to visit the doctor.
 After extended periods of less-than-healthy behavior, we’re afraid of the bad news we might receive.
 However, there are some types of care it’s simply unwise to put off.
 That includes cancer screenings, mental health treatment, follow-ups for chronic illness, and check-ups for new and concerning symptoms.

 It also includes dental cleanings.
 While home care goes a long way to prevent gingivitis and gum disease, it’s not a replacement for cleanings from your dental hygienist.
 Pressing dental concerns like tooth pain, broken teeth or fillings, or bleeding and swollen gums also shouldn’t be ignored.

 Clinicians are taking measures to protect staff and patients from COVID-19 so you can feel confident visiting your dental hygienist.
 As an added precaution, schedule your dental appointment first thing in the morning or immediately after lunch.

 It’s normal for healthy habits and routines to fall to the wayside during times of high stress.
 However, neglecting your well-being too long leads to bigger problems.
-As the light at the end of the COVID-19 tunnel grows nearer, get life back on track with these tips and if you have a loved one who cannot easily access the dental office due to health concerns, let RDHAP Connect link you with a registered dental hygienist in alternative practice in your community.
+As the light at the end of the COVID-19 tunnel grows nearer, get life back on track with these tips and let RDHAP Connect link you with a registered dental hygienist in alternative practice in your community.